-Git rm FAQ: How do I tell Git not to track a file (or files) any more?
-That is, I want to remove the file from the Git repo?
+Git “remove” FAQ: How do I tell Git not to track a file (or files) any more? (i.e., I want to remove the file from the Git repo.)

-While working on an application named "sarah" yesterday (named for the house known as "SARAH" in the tv series Eureka), I accidentally checked some files into Git that I didn't mean to.
-These were were primarily binary files in my project's "bin" and "target" directories.
+While working on an application named Sarah yesterday, I accidentally checked some files into Git that I didn’t mean to.
+These were primarily binary files in my project’s bin and target directories.

 git rm --cached [filenames]

-For example, here's how I removed all the files I wanted to delete from one of my "bin" subdirectories:
+Here’s how I removed all the files I wanted to delete from one of my bin subdirectories:

 git rm --cached bin/com/devdaily/sarah/\*